 (*) Denotes programs that can accommodate two classes.

-Using a multi-sensory approach, one or two classes explore and investigate the intricate web of life found in our fields and forests.
+Using a multi-sensory approach, explore and investigate the intricate web of life found in our fields and forests.
 Students locate, collect, and carefully identify the animals that live beneath our feet in open fields and meadows.
 In the forest, creature searches and animal behavior observations complement their discovery of plant and tree life and of the environmental factors that affect their growth.
 Hiking Trail: wide carriageways, field paths and narrow woodland footpath, 1-mile/easy.

-Rock Scrambling Adventure: Your class will hike through three distinctly different environments, enjoying the unique natural features of each.
-Students participate in a rock scramble with the goal of summiting Bonticou Crag.
-Rock scrambling includes hiking on ever-changing angles of rock surfaces while gaining altitude.
+Grades 5 and up will hike through three distinctly different environments, enjoying the unique natural features of each.
+Students participate in a recreational rock scramble with the goal of summiting Bonticou Crag.
+Rock scrambling includes hiking on ever-changing angles of rock surfaces while gaining elevation.
 Students learn how to move their bodies smoothly as they transition from one balance point to the next.
 From atop the Crag, 360º views of the Hudson Valley reward students for their efforts.
-This is a 2.75-mile round-trip hike with some moderate-to-strenuous uphill sections.
+This is a 3 mile round-trip hike with some moderate-to-strenuous uphill sections.